non-disclosure states real estate property sale price value

 In the states where property sale prices are not available in the public records, the only way to get your hands on accurate sold comps is through the Multiple Listing Service (MLS).

 The MLS is a database that holds information on properties that are for sale and properties that have been sold within a state.
-Most states have several different regions with several different MLS databases, and anyone who wants to see this information in their region’s MLS has to pay an annual fee and hold a state-specific real estate license.
+Most states have different regions with different MLS databases, and anyone who wants to see this information in their region’s MLS has to pay an annual fee and hold a state-specific real estate license.

 Non-disclosure states can present a serious obstacle for real estate investors without a license, so it’s important to know which states are non-disclosure states and which ones are not, and perhaps more importantly, how to get the information you need in a non-disclosure state.